Let It Go (DJ Khaled song)

 "Let It Go" (stylized in all caps) is a song by American record producer DJ Khaled, featuring Canadian singer Justin Bieber and British-American rapper 21 Savage.
 It was released on May 10, 2021, as the second single from Khaled's twelfth studio album, Khaled Khaled.
 Khaled, Bieber, and Savage wrote the song with producer SkipOnDaBeat, while the song was also produced by Al Cres.
 Deemed a "fun" song, it is supported by bouncy production and playful lyrics about not worrying over what cannot be controlled and, instead, "let it go".

 Background

-According to Justin Bieber's DJ and A&R coordinator, DJ Tay James, the instrumental of "Let It Go" originally came from the team of Nigerian singer-songwriter and record producer Beam, who previously worked with Bieber a couple times earlier in 2021.
+According to Justin Bieber's DJ and A&R coordinator, DJ Tay James, the instrumental of "Let It Go" originally came from the team of Jamaican singer-songwriter and record producer Beam, who previously worked with Bieber a couple times earlier in 2021.
 Beam's team sent Bieber's camp the beat, which previously had a different song with different lyrics.
 Bieber decided to rewrite and record the song by himself, and later reached out to DJ Khaled.
 Finally, Khaled got a verse from 21 Savage.
 On May 2, 2021, both Khaled and Bieber put a behind-the-scenes video of the creation of the song, which does not include Savage.